outOFFspace/AlgoJS/README.md

 # AlgoJS
-Solutions for the popular interview challenges
+Solutions for the popular interview challenges with JavaScript